r-manimaran/dotnet-containerized-projects/KubernetesApp/README.md

-# Containerize and Orchestrate .Net API using Docker and Kubernates
+# Containerize and Orchestrate .Net API using Docker and Kubernetes

 1. Create a .Net Web API Project
 2. Create a Docker file and mapping